sse magic quadrant

 What is the need for SSE?

+With the frequency and severity of ransomware attacks and other cybercrimes increasing daily, security is a major priority for any organization.
 To protect your enterprise from cyber threats, you need to be able to extend your security policies and controls to all the remote and geographically distributed systems at your network edge.
 Historically, that meant backhauling all remote traffic through your primary firewall, which would inevitably cause performance issues for everyone on the network.
-This is not only frustrating, but can also have a big impact on business when much of your remote traffic is destined for cloud and web resources that aren’t even on your enterprise network.
+This is frustrating and can greatly impact the business when much of your remote traffic is destined for cloud and web resources that aren’t even on your enterprise network.

 SSE solves this problem by taking advanced enterprise security technologies and making them available as a cloud-based service.
 You can use SD-WAN with intelligent routing (more on that later) to send remote and branch office traffic through your SSE stack.
 This allows you to apply consistent policies and controls to your enterprise and edge traffic while reducing bottlenecks and increasing overall network performance.